lupyuen/lupyuen.github.io/src/pinephone.md

 # Run The App

-TODO

-To run the app on PinePhone...
+To run our Zig App on PinePhone...

 ```bash
 zig-out/bin/zig-pinephone-gui